Flowers Last Name Origin, History, and Meaning

 Gennifer Flowers

-Gennifer Flowers (born Jan 24, 1950) is a multi-talented American author, singer, model, actress, and former TV journalist.
-She gained notoriety for her alleged affair with President Bill Clinton during his 1992 campaign.
+Gennifer Flowers (January 24, 1950) is an American author, singer, model, actress, and former TV journalist.
+She gained notoriety for her claims of a 12-year affair with President Bill Clinton during his 1992 presidential campaign.
+Flowers published a memoir, appeared in films and TV shows, and even served as a guest ring announcer at Wrestlemania XIV.
+Despite controversy, she has continued to share her story and engage in various entertainment ventures.

 Aiden Flowers

-Aiden James Flowers (born Dec 13, 2004) is an American actor known for his role as young Klaus Mikaelson in the CW series The Originals.
-He has also appeared in films like The Big Short and Miss Peregrine's Home for Peculiar Children.
+Aiden James Flowers (born Dec 13, 2004) is an American actor known for his role as young Klaus Mikaelson in CW's The Originals.
+He has also appeared in films like The Big Short, Miss Peregrine's Home for Peculiar Children, and Nate Parker's The Birth of a Nation.
+Flowers began his acting career in 2012 and has since won awards for his performances.
+In his spare time, he enjoys singing, dancing, and creating stop-motion Lego movies.
+Flowers' talent and versatility have made him a rising star in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.